Behaviour Change and Well-Being

 Sustainable behaviour change

-Driven by curiosity about the nature of human behaviour, our shared goal is to understand the role of such fundamental processes to contribute to sustainable behaviour change and well-being.
-For us, sustainability refers to long-term and enduring behaviour change that addresses societal challenges, as documented in the UN Sustainable Development Goals.
+Driven by curiosity about the nature of human behaviour, our shared goal is to understand the role of such fundamental processes in contributing to sustainable behaviour change and well-being.
+For us, the term sustainable refers to long-term and enduring behaviour change that addresses societal challenges, such as those documented in the UN Sustainable Development Goals.

 Four domains